IBM/fashion-store/README.md

 Usage: ./run.sh -e 80 -g http://myserver:8400/open-banking

-Where GATEWAYURL is the apicontroller.
+Where PAYMENTSAPI is the apicontroller.
 It must be in the form of http://9.30.202.303:8400/open-banking/

 Note: You don't need the / at the end anymore.